skin27/uro/README.md

 # uro
-A constructed language for the European Union
+A constructed language for Europe